Welcome to AA Insurance

 How we administer your policy

-If your premium is overdue, we may refuse to make any claim payments until your overdue premium has been paid.
+If your premium is overdue, we may refuse to make any claim payments until your overdue premiums have been paid.

-We will automatically cancel your policy if your premium remains unpaid for 28 days.
-We will not send a cancellation notice.
+If your premium remains unpaid for 28 days, your policy will automatically be cancelled and you will not be sent a cancellation notice.

 We will send any notice, policy schedule or other written documents to your last known physical, postal or email address.